Connie Sison: Personal life

-Connie Sison was born as Maria Perpetua Concepcion Del Rosario on December 8, 1975, in Pasig, Philippines.
+Connie Sison was born as Maria Perpetua Concepcion Sison Del Rosario on December 8, 1975, in Pasig, Philippines.
 She attended Maryknoll College during her elementary years.
 In college, she took up BS Psychology in Miriam College and graduated.
 Aside from being a broadcast journalist, she does painting as a hobby.
 She is married to entrepreneur Christopher James Escudero and they have three daughters.
 Filipino actor Martin del Rosario is her nephew (Martin's father is Connie's older brother, Robert del Rosario).

 Sison was diagnosed with hypothyroidism and tried to confront the disease through doing exercise and proper diet.